RCristiano/poetry_use_asdf/README.md

 <br/>

 This plugin wraps [poetry][poetry-link] to provide a convenient interface to manage your python versions installed by [asdf][asdf-link].

-Add completions to the `poetry env use` command to complete with installed python versions.
+Adds completions to the `poetry env use` command to complete with installed python versions and to `poetry env remove` to complete with env names provided by `poetry env list`.

 ## Install